Skip to content

 Look for FRUIT, not just profession (James 2:17)

 Genuine faith produces change.
 (1) James 2:17: 'Faith without deeds is dead.'
 Real faith SHOWS, (2) Not perfection: 'Christians still sin.
-But there's GROWTH—love for God, desire to obey, conviction when sinning,' (3) Fruit of Spirit: Galatians 5:22-23—love, joy, peace, patience...
-Evidence of Holy Spirit's work, (4) If no fruit: 'If there's NO change after "accepting Jesus"—no love for God, no conviction about sin, no growth—examine: Was it genuine faith?,' (5) 2 Corinthians 13:5: 'Examine yourselves to see if you're in faith.'
-Profession without transformation = suspect.
-Don't give false assurance to unchanged life.
+But there's GROWTH, love for God, a desire to obey, conviction when sinning,' (3) Fruit of the Spirit: Galatians 5:22-23, love, joy, peace, patience, evidence of the Holy Spirit's work, (4) If no fruit: 'If there's NO change after professing faith in Jesus, no love for God, no conviction about sin, no growth, examine whether it was genuine faith,' (5) 2 Corinthians 13:5: 'Examine yourselves to see if you're in the faith.'
+Profession without transformation is suspect.
+Don't give false assurance to an unchanged life.

 Ephesians 2:8-9 (NIV)